Major: Biology w/ concentration in physiology

 Desert Island Movie - Ferris Bueller's Day Off

 For many people, college is just one small step on the path of a much larger journey.

-This rings true for Jessica Ghobrial, a junior Biology major with a concentration in physiology.
+This rings true for Jessica Ghobrial, a Biology major with a concentration in physiology.
 She saw Duquesne as a chance to set herself up for success in med school.

 The Lake Erie College of Osteopathic Medicine (LECOM) Linkage Program provided the perfect opportunity to get a head start on med school.
 The program involves a seat at LECOM being "saved" for a student that maintains all the academic and professional behavior benchmarks during the student's undergraduate career.
 After being accepted into the Bayer School Scholar's program, attending Duquesne was a no-brainer.

 Hailing from Wheeling, West Virgina, Jessica likes that she's far enough from home to feel independent but close enough that she can visit at her leisure.
 The large community that she's formed here at Duquesne helps school feel like a second home, and Pittsburgh provides a setting with plenty to explore.